 IMPORTANT NOTE ABOUT DE-TUNING.

-For those with very heavy vehicles, such as 4x4 quad cab trucks, 3/4 ton trucks, and crew cab/ex-cab trucks, Suburbans, plus trucks that may do light to medium trailer towing, we strongly recommend the de-tuned version of this engine.
+For those with very heavy vehicles, such as 4x4 quad cab trucks, 3/4 ton trucks, and crew cab/ex-cab trucks, Suburbans, plus trucks that may do light to medium trailer towing, we recommend the de-tuned version of this engine.

 For those wanting to run a supercharger, we recommend our extra deep dish pistons with the 75cc heads regardless of the vehicle.

-Our machinists have many years of experience in building racing engines.
+Our machinists each have many years of experience in building racing engines.
 This very critical work is done to exacting specs and with great care.
 Many vendors do not have machinists with the experience or the proper equipment that we are fortunate to have.
 We have built engines that cost upwards of $50,000.
 All of our engine builders have been in the engine machining and engine building line of work for their entire working lives.
-Their ages range from 38 to 65.
+Their ages range from 40 to 67.
 We have a total of seven machinists/engine builders.